 On July 25, 2021, amidst rising anger among Tunisian citizens over an escalating pandemic crisis, a deteriorating economy, and public institutions crippled by endless infighting among politicians, Tunisian President Kais Saïed granted himself full executive powers, dismissed the prime minister, “froze” the parliament, and removed immunity for MPs.
 Saïed assured the Tunisian public, among whom he currently appears to enjoy wide support, that these actions were necessary “to save Tunisia” and in accordance with Article 80 of the constitution.
 Some Tunisians, however, disagree that his moves are constitutional and warn that democracy is at grave risk.

-As Tunisia’s fragile democracy is plunged into uncertainty, please join the Project on Middle East Democracy (POMED) for an expert briefing on what precipitated the crisis, what has unfolded since July 25, and what may be needed for Tunisia to avoid sliding back into authoritarianism and for its democracy to survive.
+As Tunisia’s fragile democracy is plunged into uncertainty, please join POMED for an expert briefing on what precipitated the crisis, what has unfolded since July 25, and what may be needed for Tunisia to avoid sliding back into authoritarianism and for its democracy to survive.

 Activist and Founder, IWatch